TheMTank/GridUniverse/README.md

 `python examples/gridworld_env_examples.py`

 The `run_default_gridworld()` function in the above file shows the simplest way to use the environment.

-For more info check the [GridWorld Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridWorld.md)
+For much more detailed info on how to use the environment, check the [GridWorld Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridWorld.md)

 To run tests: